a-slide/MetaCompore/README.md

 ### Step 3: Configure the workflow

-Configure the workflow according to your needs by editing the files `config.yaml` to configure the workflow execution,
+Configure the workflow according to your needs by editing the files `config.yaml` to configure the workflow execution

 ```
 nano config.yaml